KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     You will need to get your client code directly from Syndetics.

-.. _syndeticscoverimages-&-syndeticscoverimagesize-label:
+.. _syndeticscoverimages-and-syndeticscoverimagesize-label:

-SyndeticsCoverImages & SyndeticsCoverImageSize
+SyndeticsCoverImages and SyndeticsCoverImageSize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SyndeticsCoverImages Default: Don't show